radiator-software/radiator-faq/index.md

 ### Where the packages end up on Linux distributions? {#installation-linuxenv}

 When Radiator is installed on Linux, several locations are created.
 Radiator default configuration is available for modifications on _/etc/radiator/radiator.conf_, logs by default go to Radiator log directory _/var/log/radiator/_ and the full source code to _/opt/radiator/_.
-For full list of all locations created, see installation instructions on Radiator reference manual chapter [Installing and upgrading Radiator](https://files.radiatorsoftware.com/radiator/ref/toc.html), for example [Installing and upgrading on Linux](https://files.radiatorsoftware.com/radiator/ref/Linux-el-rpm-Installation.html#Linux-el-rpm-Installation).
+For full list of all locations created, see installation instructions on [Radiator reference manual](https://files.radiatorsoftware.com/radiator/ref/) chapter [Installing and upgrading Radiator](https://files.radiatorsoftware.com/radiator/ref/Installation.html), for example [on Red Hat Enterprise Linux and variants using RPM](https://files.radiatorsoftware.com/radiator/ref/Installation.html#Linux-el-rpm-Installation).

 The Radiator goodies which has several example configurations is available in _/opt/radiator/radiator/goodies/_